slogen/howto/wsl_and_docker.md

-# Installing WSL on Win10, Win11 or Windows Server 2022+
+# Installing Docker in WSL on Win10, Win11 or Windows Server 2022+
 ## Enable WSL

 In an admin shell: "C:\Windows\system32>"